JasperFx/marten/docs/configuration/hostbuilder.md

 ## AddMarten() Options

 ::: tip INFO
-All the examples in this page are assuming the usage of the `IServiceCollection` interface for service registrations within a `Startup` class, but Marten can be used with any IoC container or with no IoC container whatsoever.
+All the examples in this page are assuming the usage of the default IoC container `Microsoft.Extensions.DependencyInjection`, but Marten can be used with any IoC container or with no IoC container whatsoever.
 :::

 First, if you are using Marten completely out of the box with no customizations (besides attributes on your documents), you can just supply a connection string to the underlying Postgresql database like this: